phueb/Ludwig/README.md

 Then, when prompted, enter `yes` and hit `Enter`.

+### Viewing output of jobs

+By default, the stdout of a submitted job will be redirected to a file located on the shared drive.
+After uploading your code, verify that your task is being processed by reading the log file.
+If you don't recognize the output in the file, it is likely that the node is currently processing another user's task.
+Retry when the node is no longer busy.

-Check the status of a Ludwig worker (e.g. hebb):
+To check the status of a Ludwig worker (e.g. hebb):

 ```bash
 (venv) ludwig-status -w hebb
 ```

+## Advanced

 ### Non-standard mount location